actionhero/www.actionherojs.com/tutorials/plugins.md

 ## Methods

-When creating plugins, you may find yourself wanting to do things which could normally be accomplished easily with a "top level" ActionHero project, but might be difficult from within a plugin.
+When creating plugins, you may find yourself wanting to do things which could normally be accomplished easily with a "top level" Actionhero project, but might be difficult from within a plugin.
 Here are some helpers:

 ### Routes: